tconbeer/harlequin-web/src/docs/getting-started.md

 pipx install harlequin
 ```

-**Note:** Harlequin depends on DuckDB, and installing it in an isolated environment (e.g., using `pipx` or in a fresh virtual environment) will cause it to install DuckDB.
-If you have DuckDB installed elsewhere (e.g., if you already installed DuckDB with `pipx` or Homebrew), you may want to pin the version of DuckDB that Harlequin uses.
-For more info, see the [Troubleshooting](troubleshooting#duckdb-version-mismatch) page.
+If you want to control the version of DuckDB that Harlequin uses, see the [Troubleshooting](troubleshooting#duckdb-version-mismatch) page.

 ## Using Harlequin